‘Teen Mom 2’ Star Kailyn Lowry Looks Drop-Dead Gorgeous In Ripped Jeans With A Ginger Ale On Instagram

 “Is it just me or is it super hard to find cool friends as an adult?
 Or how about when you move to a new city and know absolutely no one?
 It’s summertime, I need down-to-earth boss ladies to hang with me in the sunshine!”

 It looked like Kail got plenty of sunshine with her friends today.
-Fans wishing to see more of Kailyn should follow her Instagram.